comparisons

 Ease of Use

-• No coding required: Point-and-click interface
+• No coding required: point-and-click interface for creating snippets

 Text Expansion